 If you haven’t been fortunate enough to come across Guide to Organics before, it is a great resource for identifying the nearest organic stores, co-op’s and food venues near you.
 Just type in your postcode to see your options.

-The neural tube is the embryonic tissue that becomes the brain and spinal cord of the baby as it grows in the womb.
+The neural tube is the embryonic tissue that becomes the brain and spinal cord of the baby while the foetus grows in the womb.

-When we consume naturally occurring folate from food, our bodies convert it to an active form for use.
-The first active form created is Folinic acid and it is essential for DNA and RNA repair and formation.
-The next step of activation turns Folinic acid into Methyl Folate by the addition of a methyl group.
+When we consume naturally occurring folate in food, our bodies convert it to active forms for use.
+The most useful are folinic acid which is essential for DNA and RNA repair and the active form methylfolate which is folate with the addition of a methyl group.

 THIS ALL IMPORTANT METHYL GROUP IS NECESSARY TO TRIGGER THE METHYLATION CYCLE IN YOUR BODY.
-IN SIMPLISTIC TERMS, THE METHYLATION CYCLE IS RESPONSIBLE FOR USING METHYL GROUPS AS SWITCHES TO TURN ON AND OFF A RANGE OF ESSENTIAL FUNCTIONS IN THE BODY, THEN RECYCLING THOSE SWITCHES FOR USE AGAIN.
+IN SIMPLISTIC TERMS, THE METHYLATION CYCLE IS RESPONSIBLE FOR USING METHYL GROUPS AS SWITCHES TO TURN ON AND OFF A RANGE OF ESSENTIAL FUNCTIONS IN THE BODY, THEN RECYCLING THOSE SWITCHES FOR reuse.

 Without methylation and it’s switches; virus’s can’t be switched off, DNA can’t be repaired, toxins can’t be excreted, vitamins can’t be used, stress and inflammation can’t be reduced and baby’s aren’t formed correctly in early pregnancy.
 Suffice to say, you wouldn’t be here without it functioning to some extent in your parents and in yourself.